-Table 5.4Extended Testing Option-Required Procedure and Summary Initial Test Testing at each location is conducted using a single short-term device.
+Table 5.
+Table 5.4 Extended Testing Option-Required Procedure and Summary Initial Test Testing at each location is conducted using a single short-term device.
 Step 1 Evaluations of occupied versus unoccupied radon concentrations are additionally recommended for non-residential locations.
-Follow-up Test Options Retest locations that meet or exceed the action level , e.g., 4 pCi/L .
-Follow-up testing requirements allow the following options: • t with a short-term device is conducted.
-Where a first test is twice the greater, this confirmation test should be conducted without delay; or Step 2 long-term tes test is less than twice the action level , testing can be conducted with a t device for an extended period if the situation allows a closer evaluation erage to radon concentrations; or c) Evaluation of locations. occupied versus unoccupied radon concentrations for non-residential Step 3 3 Decisions to Fix the Building - re to be based on the average of the two test results from short-term from long-term testing iftes Fix the building t results meet or exceed the action level , e.g., 4 pCi/L .
-Consider fixing the build ing if results are greater than half the action level , e.g., between 2 and 4 pCi/L . • versus unoccupied concentrations have been conducted in accordance nendations shall account for radon exposures indicated by the evaluation. ate at any time are not prohibited, the second test aids confidence that used on a faulty test device or unexpected conditions. ote-Section 7.2 provides requirements for when the test result from two short-term test devices sagree in terms of making a mitigation decision.
+Follow-up Test Options Retest locations that meet or exceed the action level, e.g., 4 pCi/L. Follow-up testing requirements allow the following options: ^{1, 2} Cox t with a short-term device is conducted.
+Where a first test is twice the r greater, this confirmation test should be conducted without delay; or Step 2 long-term te test is less than twice the action level, testing can be conducted with a est device for an extended period if the situation allows a closer annual average to radon concentrations; or c) Evaluation of locations. occupied versus unoccupied radon concentrations for non-residential Step 3 Decisions to Fix the Building re to be based on the average of the two test results from short-term from long-term testing ^{3, 4} Fix the building xceed the action level, e.g., 4 pCi/L. Consider fixing the building if results ter than half the action level, e.g., between 2 and 4 pCi/L. t completed within 12 months after completing Step 1, the testing h Step 1, in accordance with either Section 5.3 or this Section 5.4.
+2 Note- 2 Note-While decisions to mitigate at any time are not prohibited, the second test aids confidence that decisions are not being made based on a faulty test device or unexpected conditions. disagr 4 Where ee in terms of making a m e evaluations of occupied irements for when the test result from two short-term test devices itigation decision. versus unoccupied concentrations have been conducted in accordance hendations shall account for radon exposures indicated by the evaluation.
+EAL Clin nt Advisory required